Skip to content

 Madeleine Henner joined Legacy Director in April, 2021, ultimately serving as our Director of Programs.
 In July, 2023 she succeeded founding director, Lyn Menne, as our Executive Director.
 She is a graduate of Davidson College in North Carolina.

-Dymond Generette completes Legacy Decatur’s admin team, bringing an expertise in stakeholder relations, business development, and program development to her role as Legacy Decatur’s Programs Manager.
+Dymond Fogg completes Legacy Decatur’s admin team, bringing an expertise in stakeholder relations, business development, and program development to her role as Legacy Decatur’s Programs Manager.
 She’s a graduate of NC State.

 LEGACY DECATUR